thenbrent/paypal-digital-goods/README.md

 Login to this account and get your API credentials from the [API Access](https://www.sandbox.paypal.com/us/cgi-bin/webscr?cmd=_profile-api-access) page.

-Copy the API Credentials into /examples/functions.php
+Copy the API Credentials into ``/examples/functions.php``

-Load /index.php in your browser.
+Load `index.php` in your browser.

+## Glossary

+If you are fluent in the verbose PayPal lexicon, you will find some of the terms in this library differ to those used in PayPal's documentation.
+This class translates the following PayPal-isms to the human vernacular.

+* Recurring Payment Profile is referred to as a subscription
+* Digital Goods for Express Checkout is referred to as checkout

-## Limitations:
+## Limitations

-The class currently only supports one recurring payment as this is all that I required.
+The class currently only supports one recurring payment as this is all that I require.

 Future versions may include

 * Purchase of digital goods as well as recurring payments.
 * Method to create up to 10 different profiles in one transaction.

+## Pull Requests

+Patches are welcome, especially those that overcome the current limitations.

+1. Fork the project.
+1. Make your feature addition or bug fix.
+1. Add tests & examples for it.
+This is important so I don’t break it in a future version unintentionally.
+1. Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+1. Send me a pull request.
+Bonus points for topic branches.